Pennsylvania Department of Health

 Observations:

-Based on review of facility policies and clinical records, observations, and resident and staff interviews, it was determined that the facility failed to maintain proper care of respiratory equipment for two of 21 residents reviewed (Residents R27 and R50).
+Based on a review of facility policy, clinical records, resident and staff interviews, it was determined that the facility failed to provide a bath/shower as resident preference for two of 20 residents reviewed (Residents R8 and R62).

 Findings include: